SWCSD#1's Invitation to Bid - SweetwaterNOW

 Specifications may be received from the Office of Special Services, 3550 Foothill Blvd., Rock Springs, Wyoming 82901; 307-352-3400 or on our website at sweetwater1.org.

-Sealed bids will be received in person or through mail only in the Information Technology Department until 2:00 P.M., local time, Tuesday, March 31, 2026.
+Sealed bids will be received in person or through mail only in the Office of Special Services Department until 2:00 P.M., local time, Tuesday, March 31, 2026.
 Bids will be publicly opened and read aloud immediately thereafter in the Central Administration Building.
 The bids will then be reviewed and presented to the Board of Trustees at their next regular meeting on, Monday, April 13, 2026, for their acceptance.

 Attention of the bidder is particularly called to the requirements in the Wyoming Statutes regarding preference for Wyoming products and the 5 percent preference shown to Wyoming Bidders.